nuxeo-sandbox/nuxeo-s3-utils/README.md

 This add-on for [Nuxeo](http://www.nuxeo.com) contains utilities for AWS S3

+2016-04-24: **WARNING** This README is not up-to-date.
+It is missing the following explanations:

+1. It exposes a _servce_ with an _extension point_, alloxing to use several S3 repositories instead of just one.
+So you can contribute several "S3Handler" via XML contributions
+2. It adds two operaitons, one to upload a file to S3, one to download a file from S3

+Until this README is updated, please lok at the JavaDo and the unit-tests.
+And sorry for the inconvenience :-/

 # Setup
 In order to access your AWS S3, the following properties _must_ be set in the configuration file (nuxeo.conf):